Maryland and Delaware Railroad

-The railroad did not own any of the track it uses until 2000 when it acquired a line between Frankford, Delaware and Snow Hill, Maryland, from the Snow Hill Shippers Association.
+The railroad did not own any of the track it uses until 2000 when it acquired a line between Frankford, Delaware and Snow Hill, Maryland from the Snow Hill Shippers Association.
 Today, the railroad operates on 92 miles of track and runs out of a restored station in Federalsburg, Maryland.

-The new engine house in Massey, MD, was opened in the fall of 2019.
+This railroad is not affiliated with the similarly named 19th Century Maryland and Delaware Rail Road Company, though it did for a time run on the corridor that the earlier railroad built.

+On April 23, 2025, Carload Express completed its acquisition of MDDE, folding it into its Delmarva Central Railroad operation.

 History

 MDDE was incorporated in the State of Maryland on June 20, 1977, as a closely held, small railroad company.
-At that time, the states of Maryland and Delaware were paying subsidies to Conrail for branch lines, still owned by Penn Central, serving rural communities.
+At that time, the states of Maryland and Delaware were paying subsidies to Conrail to operate branch lines, still owned by Penn Central, serving rural communities.

-The Maryland Department of Transportation selected MDDE to operate three of the rural branch lines in August 1977.
-These included the current Northern and Seaford Lines, and the discontinued branch between Clayton, Delaware and Easton, Maryland.
-Maryland purchased the two branches served by the MDDE Northern and Seaford Lines.
+The Maryland Department of Transportation selected MDDE to operate five of the rural branch lines, which the Maryland Department of Transportation (MDOT) purchased, in August 1977.
+These included the current Northern Line (sometimes considered two lines - the Chestertown Line to Chestertown, Maryland and the Cambridge Secondary Track (USRA line 168) to Cambridge, Maryland) and Seaford Lines, the discontinued Oxford Branch between Clayton, Delaware and Easton, Maryland, the discontinued Denton Branch between Queen Anne, MD and Denton, MD and the discontinued Preston Branch between Hurlock, Maryland and Preston, Maryland.

-Snow Hill Shippers Association purchased the branch currently known as the Snow Hill Line in 1982 and hired MDDE to serve as operator.
-MDDE became the owner of the branch in 2000.
+A fifth line was added when the Snow Hill Shippers Association purchased the branch currently known as the Snow Hill Line in 1982 and hired MDDE to serve as operator.

+The MDDE reduced its operations the next year.
+The Denton and Oxford Branches had been operating at a loss for years, with declining use and in 1982 it was estimated that they needed $1 million in repairs.
+MDOT decided to end freight operations on those lines, which ceased on February 22, 1983, and abandoned the lines that same year.

-MDDE was awarded a five-year contract by Delaware in 1994 to operate a branch between Ellendale, Delaware and Milton, Delaware, and another branch between Georgetown, Delaware and Lewes, Delaware.
-These branches were part of the former Queen Anne's Railroad, which began providing rail service between Queenstown, Maryland and Lewes, Delaware in 1894, and extended its track to Love Point, Maryland in 1902.
-MDDE did not seek renewal of the Delaware contract and the operation of the two lines was returned to the previous contractor, Delaware Coast Line Railroad, in 1999.
+MDDE expanded operations in 1994 when it was awarded a five-year contract by Delaware to operate the Milton Industrial Track between Ellendale, Delaware and Milton, Delaware, and another branch between Georgetown, Delaware and Lewes, Delaware.
+But in 1999, MDDE did not seek renewal of the Delaware contract and the operation of the two lines was returned to the previous contractor, Delaware Coast Line Railroad.